General Directorate for Internal Security: Direction générale de la Sécurité intérieure (DGSI)

-Along with the change in majority politics in spring 2012, the executive and legislative powers sought to re-assess the role of the DCRI.
-In May 2013, a parliamentary report on the intelligence services was presented by the deputy PS Jean-Jacques Urvoas and his colleague UMP Patrice Verchère.
-The report was critical of the DCRI's functioning and particularly the treatment of the Toulouse and Montauban shootings.
-On 17 June 2012 the Minister of the Interior Manuel Valls announced a reform pertinent to French domestic intelligence.
-This reform was officialised by the decree no. 2014-445 from 30 April 2014, which started vigorously on 12 May 2014.
-The DCRI became the Direction générale de la Sécurité intérieure (DGSI), is no longer situated under the authority of the General Director of the Police Nationale but under that of the Minister of the Interior, with more authority.
-The DGSI preserved the connections of its operatives, who required contractors (engineers, programmers, linguists) Patrick Calvar is set to continue his function.
+After the left-wing Parti Socialiste (France) taking control of both the parliament and the presidency in the 2012 presidential and legislative elections, a reassessment the role of the DCRI was sought.
+In May 2013, a bipartisan parliamentary report on the intelligence services was prepared by members of parliament Jean-Jacques Urvoas and Patrice Verchère.
+The report was critical of the DCRI's functioning and particularly their failure to prevent the Toulouse and Montauban shootings of March 2012.
+On 17 June 2012 Minister of the Interior Manuel Valls announced a reform of French domestic intelligence.
+This reform was made official by decree no. 2014-445 from 30 April 2014, which took effect on 12 May 2014.
+The DCRI became the Direction générale de la Sécurité intérieure (DGSI), no longer under the authority of the General Director of the Police Nationale but reporting directly to the Minister of the Interior, giving it increased authority.
+The existing operatives and contractors (engineers, programmers, linguists) remained largely in place.
+The recently installed head of the DCRI Patrick Calvar also continued in his function until 2017.